| China, with a recorded history of 5,000

 combination of calligraphy and engraving that people cherished

 in the old times and likes nowadays.
+Shadow Puppetry is the general name

 for shadow play and the theatrical property used in the play.